From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Result

-\textbf{Spatial and temporal displacement emerge in agent communication [P3-FC-XP].} Humans can refer to past or future events—for example, I saw an apple yesterday or I will collect an apple tomorrow.
+\textbf{Spatial and temporal displacement emerge in agent communication [P3-FC-XP].} Humans can refer to past or future events, for example, I saw an apple yesterday or I will collect an apple tomorrow.
 They can also refer to spatially distant objects, such as an apple in the forest.
 This ability to refer to things beyond the immediate here and now is known as displacement in natural language.
-We investigate whether displacement can emerge in artificial foraging agents using the \emph{TemporalG} game (\autoref{sec:fg}).
+We investigate whether displacement can emerge in artificial foraging agents using the \emph{TemporalG} game.
 XP agents with $N_{\text{pop}}=3$ achieve strong performance in this setting, with a Cross-SR of $0.975$ and a Self-SR of $0.962$ (\autoref{tab:temporal_order_performance}).
+Since the communication range is limited, the agents adopt a rendezvous strategy, meeting near the center of the grid map to establish communication (\autoref{fig:rendezvous}).
 Next, we decode spatial and temporal displacement information from the messages.
 The items can take on one of 6 possible spawn times, 4 vertical positions (excluding the grid's center), and 5 possible horizontal positions.
 The decoding accuracy for the spawn time and position of items is above chance (\autoref{fig:decode_temp}), suggesting that messages function as temporal adverbials and spatial references.
 We also decode items' scores and positions from XP agents ($N_{\text{pop}}=3$) in the \emph{ScoreG} game (\autoref{fig:decode_high}).
 The items can take on one of 10 possible score ranges, 2 possible vertical positions (top and bottom), and 5 possible horizontal positions.
 The results align with those observed in the \emph{TemporalG} game.
 Moreover, compared to \emph{Integer Msg}, decoding with chains of message embeddings yields higher accuracy, suggesting that these embeddings encode more meaningful and linearly separable spatial and temporal features.
+Interestingly, when agents collect targets remotely without movement, their messages stop conveying spatial information (\autoref{fig:decode_rg}), highlighting the role of embodiment in shaping language.